 - Your expired passport is damaged.

 - Your expired passport is not in your possession.

 For more information, please refer to our website for the latest Alerts and Messages for U.S. citizens.

 Passport Fees Increase

-Customers applying with the DS-11 form at a U.S. embassy or consulate abroad pay two separate fees: an application fee to the U.S. Department of State and the execution fee to the Passport Acceptance Facility (such as a post office in the United States or a U.S. embassy or consulate abroad).
-Accordingly, the total passport fee for such applicants will increase by $10 in total.
-The $10 fee increase does not apply to adults eligible to renew their passport using the DS-82 form.
-The Department of State published a Final Rule confirming this fee change on January 31, 2018.
-For questions, please contact us at Consularouaga@state.gov.
+Customers applying with either the DS-11 form or the DS-82 form at a U.S. embassy or consulate abroad pay two separate fees: an application fee to the U.S. Department of State and the execution fee to the Passport Acceptance Facility (such as a post office in the United States or a U.S. embassy or consulate abroad).
+The Passport Security Surcharge is a component of the passport application fee.
+Accordingly, the total passport fee for such applicants will increase by $20 in total.
+The Department of State published a Final Rule confirming this fee change on October 28, 2021.
+For questions, please contact us at OuagaACS@state.gov.

 Important Information about U.S. Passports

-Most U.S. passport applications require at least 2 weeks processing time, but can take longer.
+Most U.S. passport applications require at least 2 weeks processing time but can take longer.
 Please plan your travel accordingly.

 For information about entry and exit requirements to and from Burkina Faso, please visit the Department of State’s Country Specific Information Sheet.

 In true emergency circumstances, limited-validity passports can be produced locally.
 However, because locally-produced passports lack many modern security features, they are typically only valid for return travel to the U.S.